oguntayomicheal/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math-magicians
+# Bookstore

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:

--Make simple calculations.
--Read a random math-related quote.
+> The Bookstore allows users to store books.
+The webapp allows you to:

+Display a list of books.
+Add a book.
+Remove a selected book.
+By building this application, you will learn how to use React and Redux.

 ## Built With